Jash-2000/Customized-Word2Vec/README.md

 -> Optimizer used is SGD.

+-> Other that the main code ipynb, entire training corpus and testing corpus (numpy array) of reuters dataset <b>(ca be downloaded directly from here)</b>, I have included an example directory where I have applied my code base.

+---
+## The Example folder contains :

+-> The folder contains numpy array of training and testing datasets

 -> The folder also contains a pickle file containing the dictionary: key - Word (string format) values - onehot encoding (numpy array)